Pachuchi420/lora_tools/readme.md

-I've created this whole setup to able to crop on butts for my dataset to train a Lora model.
+I've created this whole setup to be able to crop on butts for my dataset to train a Lora model.
 Yeah, it's dumb I know.

 The workflow goes as follows: